xaaha/hulak/docs/body.md

 >
 > 1. URL: Must be a valid, well-formed URI.
 > 2. Method: Must be one of the supported HTTP methods.
 > 3. Headers: Key-value pairs for HTTP headers.
+Most of the headers are listed in [headers documentation](./headers.yaml)
 > 4. Body: Only one body type is allowed, and it must be valid.
 > 5. Secrets are allowed with `{{.secretName}}` but make sure formatting is right